jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 herself that perhaps it was only the pepper that had made her so savage when they met in the kitchen.
-‘WhenI’ma Duchess,’ she said to herself, (not in a very hopeful tone though), ‘I won’t have any pepper in my kitchen at all.
+‘When I’m a Duchess,’ she said to herself, (not in a very hopeful tone though), ‘I won’t have any pepper in my kitchen at all.
 Soup does